parimalp/compute_acceleration_using_Vitis/README.md

 ### Section 4 Summary

 Image processing is fun.
-And it's suitable for FPGA, especially when you're going to connect multiple functions in a chain.
+And it's suitable for FPGA, especially when you are going to connect multiple functions in a chain.
 Data can be fed from one function to another, they don't even need to go through DDR.
 The more you connect, the more powerful FPGA solution would be.

 ## Section 5: Memory Allocation Tips

 In this section, we'd explore the impact of different memory allocation methods.
 Section 6 is an extension of Vitis Introduction Lab section 3, which introduces a way to process data as early as possible.
 Section 7 explores the capabilities of v++ to connect kernels in various topologies.

 Memory management is a common task in hardware acceleration.
-A lot of choices need to be made during the design phase: kernel space and user space, normal and physical continuous, aligned and unaligned, coherent and non-coherent, etc. In this section we give common ways of memory allocation in Vitis hardware acceleration applications.
+Choices need to be made during the design phase: kernel space and user space, normal and physical continuous, aligned and unaligned, coherent and non-coherent, etc. In this section we give common ways of memory allocation in Vitis hardware acceleration applications.

 This section is originally a section from UG1352.
-Section 2 and section 3 share the same hardware design.
-This section will mainly discuss software application from 01 to 03 in `wide_vadd/sw_src` directory.
-Section 3 will discuss `wide_vadd/sw_src/05_pipelined_vadd.cpp`
+Section 5 and section 6 share the same hardware design.
+This section mainly discusses software application from 01 to 03 in `wide_vadd/sw_src` directory.
+Section 6 discusses `wide_vadd/sw_src/05_pipelined_vadd.cpp`

 Note: The concepts here are designed for real hardware execution.
 Software emulation may not be able to accurately reflect the real performance on hardware because memory model in emulation is more of a function model rather than timing model.